 Important: The mini sleeve is not currently accepted by the World College of Surgeons consensus.
 Therefore, it is viewed as an unethical practice by many bariatric surgeons.

-Compared to the mini gastric sleeve, the original sleeve gastrectomy has higher rates for improving and curing obesity-related conditions like diabetes, high blood pressure, and cardiovascular disease.
+Compared to the mini gastric sleeve, the original sleeve gastrectomy is more effective obesity-related conditions like diabetes, high blood pressure, and cardiovascular disease.

-When choosing a bariatric procedure, the mini-VSG is a less invasive, less effective weight loss procedure that gives patients the opportunity to jumpstart a healthier lifestyle and generate wholesome habits long-term.
+When choosing a bariatric procedure, the mini-VSG is a less invasive, less effective weight loss procedure.
+However, it gives patients the opportunity to jumpstart a healthier lifestyle and develop wholesome habits in the long term.